ComunidadAylas/PackSquash/README.md

 * Protecting the generated ZIP files, making them harder to read by most ZIP manipulation programs.

 ## 🔗 Download

-You can get the executable for the latest stable release from [here](https://github.com/ComunidadAylas/PackSquash/releases/latest).
+You can get the executable for the latest stable release from [GitHub Releases](https://github.com/ComunidadAylas/PackSquash/releases/latest).

 Alternatively, if you are into these sort of things, you can download the latest unstable build from [GitHub Actions](https://github.com/ComunidadAylas/PackSquash/actions?query=branch%3Amaster), or build the source yourself.

 ## 📝 Usage

 PackSquash is a command line application, so it must be executed from a command prompt, a shortcut, a command-line shell or a script.
 You can customize how it works by means of an options file, which contains per-file compression options and several other parameters.
 If no options file is specified, or if it is a dash ("-"), the options will be read from the standard input stream (usually, your keyboard or the output of another command).
 If in doubt, you can check out the command line argument syntax by launching PackSquash with the `-h` parameter.

 For more information about the format of the options file, check [the wiki article about it](https://github.com/ComunidadAylas/PackSquash/wiki/Options-files).